Skip to main content

 • “A promising game at first, this game shows within the first few hours that it's a buggy, unpolished and super shallow mess.”

-• “Play for more than that and more and more glitches and bugs will show their face.”
+• “Play for more than a few hours and more and more glitches and bugs will show their face.”

 • “The game is also very buggy at the moment, the following are some issues I encountered:”